Carrion Comfort: Island Club Games

 The Island Club "games" begin on a private island of C. Arnold Barent.
 Willi has apparently been working with the televangelist to vote to take the Island Club "games" global.
 This means they will not simply control a few people on the private island to see who is the most powerful, but control leaders of nations with nuclear results.
 Willi has shown his power earlier by using one of two people stationed in the control room at an Air Force missile silo in Meriden, Wyoming to demonstrate his ability to instigate United States-USSR nuclear war.
 Saul and Natalie plan to infiltrate the island.
 Saul will pose as one of the runaways used as human pawns in the island games, being brought there by Tony Harod as instructed after his interrogation.
 Natalie, back in Charleston, has found Melanie and convinced Melanie that Natalie is an agent of Nina warning her of Willi's power (his death on the plane was faked) and the Island Club's growing power.

 The story's action climaxes at the private island.
 Saul becomes a willing pawn in the "game," having trained himself with self-hypnosis for months to memorize as many details as possible of the lives of death camp victims and survivors of the holocaust so that when Willi attempts to control him, the memories of others will confuse Willi in a way that will gain Saul a few seconds to attack and kill the old man.
 Willi takes over the "use and hunt" aspect of the "game" and suggests taking the game global—which he and the televangelist support, and Barent and Kepler don't.
 Harod, being technically a full voting member of the club, abstains; caring less about old ambitions and more about surviving.
 The night quickly becomes a contest between those with superior Ability: Willi and Barent.
 They agree to play a living chess game for the fate of the "games" to come.
 If Willi wins, the game becomes global in lethality.
 If Barent wins, its barbarism is contained to the island.
 Saul gets his chance and kills Willi, who won the chess game.
 As Barent leaves, he is killed by Melanie's use of surrogates, coerced by Natalie back in Charleston.
 The book ends with Natalie going that same night on a suicide mission to finally kill Melanie and her collection of family, nurse, and doctor pawns.
 She barely succeeds, but it is revealed she only killed someone Melanie made to look like a body double through surgery and obfuscation.
 The book ends with Melanie comfortable and unchallenged in her abilities in France, keeping tabs on control of officers of a nuclear submarine.

+Title

+The title of the novel appears to be taken from the sonnet Carrion Comfort written in 1885-87 by Gerard Manley Hopkins.